chiemezie1/rhythm_bond/README.md

 We believe music is a social magnet that builds empathy, trust, and a sense of belonging.
 RhythmBond aims to amplify that feeling by bringing people together around music and conversation, making every listener feel valued, curious, and connected.

 ### How (Principles)
-RhythmBond is a modern web-based music player that enhances the music listening experience through rich metadata, AI-powered recommendations, and social sharing features.
+RhythmBond is a modern web-based music player that enhances the music listening experience through YouTube integration, AI-powered recommendations, and social sharing features.
 Our mission is to transform passive music consumption into an active, enriched experience where discovery and sharing are seamlessly integrated.
+RhythmBond leverages YouTube as the music source to provide a vast catalog of music content organized by genres.

 - **Intuitive Experience**: Creating a sleek, user-friendly music player interface
 - **Rich Metadata**: Enabling deep music exploration through comprehensive tagging